sendwithus/jobs/senior-frontend-engineer.md

-Senior Engineer, Frontend App
+Senior Frontend Engineer
 ===

 __Victoria BC &middot; Full-Time__

-Sendwithus is a Y Combinator company looking for an amazing Frontend Developer to lead our app team.
-You'll be responsible for architecture and technical design of all user facing applications including our primary UI, landing pages, and all other public resources.
+We're looking for an amazing Frontend Engineer to lead our app team.
+You'll be responsible for architecture and technical design of all user facing applications including our primary dashboard UI.

 This is not a content or design role; this is a high-impact, high-ownership technical opportunity.
-You'll be leading our frontend team and working closely with our product team to ensure everything runs smooth and looks great.
+You'll be leading our product team and working closely with our product team to ensure everything runs smooth and looks great.

 <!-- more -->